 If all of this wasn't enough, we also offer our foster families a great combination of support and rewards every step of the way on their fostering journey.

 What we offer our foster carers

 The County Council has invested in fostering and the allowances made to foster carers are comparable to those paid elsewhere.

 In addition to a weekly allowance (which is per child and dependent on their age), additional payments are made at certain times of the year such as Christmas (or another religious festival), birthdays, uniforms for clubs (e.g. Brownies), and for taking a placement out of normal office hours, to name but a few.

 Finances may be presented differently by agencies but they generally work out the same for foster carers regardless of which agency they foster with.

-In addition to this, Lincolnshire County Council has introduced a Retention Payment to our foster families to say thank you for the amazing job they all do!
+In addition to this, Lincolnshire County Council acknowledge the commitment of its carers with an annual Retention Payment for the amazing job they all do.

 Foster Carers' Hub

 We believe that having a local support community goes a long way in being able to foster successfully.
 That's why our carers have access to:

 - Support and supervision from a designated Supervising Social Worker.